 what is low pressure carburizing?

-Vacuum (low pressure) carburizing is an alternative technology to traditional gas (atmospheric) carburizing.
-Thus, it is a thermo-chemical treatment consisting of heating steel parts to temperatures usually in the range of 900-1000°C and heating them to a carburizing atmosphere.
-The purpose of carburizing is to enrich the surface layer with carbon and, consequently, increase its hardness and abrasion resistance while maintaining malleable core.
-Immediately after carburizing, hardening and tempering are most often performed, however, unlike traditional carburizing, it has a number of advantages resulting from both the used carrier gases – carburizing (C2H2 – acetylene), and the environment in which it is carried out – a vacuum furnace.
-Environmentally friendly – no CO2 emissions.
+The purpose of carburizing is to enrich the surface layer with carbon and thus increase hardness and abrasion resistance while maintaining a malleable core.
+Immediately after carburizing, hardening and tempering is usually carried out.
+In contrast to traditional carburizing, vacuum carburizing has a number of advantages resulting from both the carrier gases used – C2H2/acetylene – and the environment in which it is carried out – a vacuum furnace.
+It is environmentally friendly – no CO2 emissions from the process.

-- Narrower range of CHD carburizing layer tolerance – smaller scatter of results
+- Narrower tolerance range of case-hardening depth – lower scattering of results

 - Stability and repeatability of results